 The used vehicle portion of the Massachusetts Lemon Law covers both dealer sales and private party sales.
 The state defines used vehicles as any used car, van, truck or demonstration vehicle that:

-- Or has fewer than 125,000 miles on the odometer when sold (dealer sales only)
+- Has under 125,000 miles on the odometer at time of sale (dealer sales only).

 Dealers are required to provide a warranty for up to 90 days and 3,750 miles.
 Basically, the dealer is required to repair any defect that impairs the use or safety of the vehicle during the warranty period, unless you caused the problems yourself through negligence or making a change to the car yourself (like installing a sunroof that leaks, for example).